HomeNews6 in 10 Brazilians canceled some streaming services and 14%...

 • 74% prefer new series, surpassing films and documentaries.

-• Original productions from platforms attract 44%of consumers, being a decisive factor in the choice of service.
+• Original platform productions attract 44% of consumers, being a decisive factor in the choice of service.

 • 76% prefer releases that release all episodes at once, reaffirming the popularity of marathons.